 - Before any pin swapping can be performed (interactively or by ActiveRoute), the project must be compiled (Project menu) each time it is opened.

-Setting Up to ActiveRoute
+Setting up to ActiveRoute

-ActiveRoute requires the nets to be selected.
-Having net classes can greatly assist in the selection process when there is a high number of nets to be active routed.
+ActiveRoute requires the nets to be selected, having net classes can greatly assist in the selection process when there is a high number of nets to be ActiveRouted.
 Refer to the Selection Techniques section later in this article to learn more about the best ways to select connections.

 ActiveRoute can route through existing polygons if the Repour Polygons after Modification option is enabled in the PCB Editor - General page of the Preferences dialog.
-Alternatively, polygons can be shelved (made invisible, but retained in the design) using the Tools » Polygon Pours » Shelve Polygons command.
+Alternatively, polygons can be shelved (made invisible, but retained in the design), using the Tools » Polygon Pours » Shelve Polygons command.

 - Clearances – ActiveRoute obeys the applicable clearance design rules, applying them in order of their priority.

 - Diff Pairs – ActiveRoute can route differential pairs.
-Ensure that the diff pairs are correctly defined (check in the Differential Pairs Editor mode of the PCB panel), and confirm that the Differential Pairs Routing rule(s) is correctly configured (Preferred values are used).
+Ensure that the diff pairs are correctly defined (check in the Differential Pairs Editor mode of the PCB panel), and confirm that the Differential Pairs Routing rule(s) are correctly configured (Preferred values are used).

-- Pad Entry – ActiveRoute attempts to use the most direct path in/out of a pad that obeys rules without creating acute angles.
-It obeys the SMT to Corner and SMT Pad Entry rules but does not always center the track in the pad (as the Interactive Router does when the SMT to Corner rule is enabled).
+- Pad Entry – ActiveRoute attempts to use the most direct path in/out of a pad that obeys rules, without creating acute angles.
+It obeys the SMT to Corner and SMT Pad Entry rules, but does not always center the track in the pad (as the Interactive Router does when the SMT to Corner rule is enabled).
 It includes special algorithms for differential pair pads, focusing on pair coupling while maintaining neatness.

 ActiveRoute does not place vias, so you must create fanouts for BGAs, connectors, and discrete components that use SMT pins (except for those pins to be routed on outer layers).

-ActiveRoute is for signal nets; it ignores nets assigned to power planes and nets that contain more than 20 pins (these are assumed to be power nets).
-If you want to use ActiveRoute on a previously completed design, delete the signal routes but keep the power and ground routing, and the fanouts.
+ActiveRoute is for signal nets, it ignores nets assigned to power planes, and nets that contain more than 20 pins (these are assumed to be power nets).
+If you want to use ActiveRoute on a previously completed design, delete the signal routes, but keep the power and ground routing, and the fanouts.

-Enable the required routing layers in the PCB ActiveRoute panel.
-More on this below.
+Enable the required routing layers in the PCB ActiveRoute panel, more on this below.